Ahro129/Tenant-Shield-case-study-secure-sdlc-/README.md

 I used fake tenants and users only.
 The vulnerable branch is for local learning and should not be deployed.

+Disclaimer: This project had AI-assistance for:
+- initial Go code generation
+- Test-case and CI workflow drafting
+- Code-review suggestions and debugging assistance

 ## What I worked on

 - Week 1: I made a basic multi-tenant API with two intentional security problems.